 Traditionally we have always said there were three kings because there are three gifts but that is just a presumption, we don’t know exactly how many there were, though we know there were at least two of them.

 And actually, were they kings?
 No, they were Magi, which means wise men or magicians.
-We don’t know exactly what they were in to but it is unlikely that it would be compatible with modern day Christianity.
+We don’t know exactly what they were into but it wouldn’t be compatible with modern day Christianity.
 I think it would be fair to say that they were more into the new age than anything else.